Jhamilchar/Coming/README.md

 # Installation

-After downloading the file from Coming-soon
-, You will find Deadline.zip file.
-Then unzip the Deadline.zip and run the following commands on Deadline folder to get started with the project.
+After downloading the file from Coming-soon, You open to get started with the project.

 ```
 yarn